 Town of Stonington, Maine

 Wondering where to park?
 Looking for a place for lunch?
 Searching for shops or galleries?
-Check out our 2013 Stonington Map, compliments of Stonington Economic Development.
+Check out our 2014 Stonington Maps (Front and Back), compliments of Stonington Economic Development.

 Town of Stonington Now Accepts Credit/Debit Cards!

 Credit Card Payments Made in Office or via Telephone

 Stonington now offers the convenience of accepting MasterCard, Discover, American Express and Visa credit cards for all transactions.

 The payment processing company charges a convenience fee of 2.45% (or $3.00 minimum) to cardholders who use this service.

 Just stop by our office or give us a call at (207) 367-2351x12 to use your MasterCard, Discover Card, American Express or Visa.

 Results of April 23, 2013 Community Forum on Downtown Stonington facilitated by Ron Beard of UMaine Cooperative extension.

 The Official Stonington Visitor's Guide has an extensive listing of all Stonington businesses, information on parking and public restrooms, as well as special sections on where to eat, where to buy seafood, galleries, where to stay, how to get out on the water, etc.